igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 ### ABI module ###        {#AbiMod}

 You only need this module if building your code produces link errors regarding missing symbols with strange names like `__cxa_XXX` (where `XXX` is some unusual string).
-In that case, simply link your code against abi.cpp.
+In that case, simply link your code against `abi.cpp`.
 These are symbols related to the way the avr-gcc C++ compiler implements abstract virtual functions.

 ### New module ###           {#NewMod}

 This module implements `operator new` and `operator delete`.
 You only need this if you use `new` and `delete` to manage objects on the heap.
+Link against `new.cpp` to make use of these operators.
 AVRTools itself does not make any use of heap objects or operators `new` or `delete`.

 # Sample start up code using AVRTools #       {#SampleStartCode}